In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is personal boundaries.

 A tip sheet from the Recovery Education Network identifies these principles of healthy boundary-setting:

 - People are more effective when they set boundaries

 - It gets easier and more effective with practice

-Assertive communication can be useful in establishing boundaries and addressing violations.
+Assertive communication can be useful in boundary-setting and addressing violations.
 This process isn’t necessarily going to come easily or feel comfortable, but at the same time, we’re entitled to boundaries, and no one else is going to tend to them for us.
-Even when it seems like boundaries should be obvious, people aren’t mind-readers, and some explicit clarification may still be needed.
+Even when it seems like a boundary should be obvious, people aren’t mind-readers, and some explicit clarification may still be needed.

 I suspect one of the most common issues that people struggle with, even if they have no other major boundary issues, is saying no. A handy article on Psych Central offers 14 different ways to say no. Looking back, I’ve usually been okay with not saying yes when I really should’ve said no. What I’ve gotten noticeably worse at, though, is actually coming out and saying no. It’s not that I’m saying yes; I’m just not saying anything.
 Depression means I’ve got fewer mental resources available, and as a result, I’ve added in ignoring as a viable alternative to saying no. Is this healthy?
 Nope.

 One type of situation that I’ve always always found quite challenging is when something starts out reasonably, then there’s a series of gradual nudges that on their own don’t seem problematic, and then all of a sudden you wonder how the hell did we get here?
 It can be hard to figure out how to backpedal when there wasn’t one clear thing that was a boundary violation; it was more a sort of boundary creep.

 Boundary-setting and maintenance in professional-client relationships (including therapist-client relationships) is a major topic deserving of a whole blog post, so I won’t get into that here.